GBrooks1970/gb.automation.smoketests.api.poc/_API_TESTING_GHERKIN_/DEMOAPP004_PYTHON_PLAYWRIGHT/README.md

 ---

-## Backlog and Tooling Notes
+## Tooling Notes

-- `tooling/run_bdd.py` and `tooling/summary_renderer.py` are placeholders; finishing them lets the orchestrator delegate to a single entry point similar to the TypeScript stack.
+- `tooling/run_bdd.py --marker <expr>` mirrors the per-project batch runner (util first, then API) and writes human + machine readable logs to `.results/`.
-- `features/step_definitions/world.py` still needs to instantiate the Screenplay actor through pytest-bdd hooks instead of leaving the fixture empty.
+- `features/step_definitions/world.py` hooks reset the Screenplay actor and scenario context around each pytest-bdd scenario.
 - Use `playwright.cmd` when installing browsers so the Python CLI is always used even if the .NET Playwright CLI appears earlier on `%PATH%`.